govau/design-system-site/content/components/text-inputs/width.md

 ---

 ## Different width sizes for inputs
 The width of a text input field should indicate the amount of information expected to be entered into the field.
 The size of the field acts as a visual constraint for the end user.
-Generally, fields such as postcodes should be shorter than ones for emails for example.
+As an example, input fields for postcodes should have a smaller width than fields for emails.